Nara Park is a familiar name to those who love nature and the unique culture of the Kansai region in Japan.

 Admire Kofukuji Temple

 Kofukuji Temple is a landmark and a symbol of Nara.
-It was first built in 730, and most recently, rebuilt in 1426.
+It was first built in 730 and, most recently, rebuilt in 1426.

 While the entrance to the Kofukuji Temple is free and accessible all day, there are two areas that you need to pay an entrance fee: the National Treasure Museum of Kofukuji and the Eastern Golden Hall.